Miaonster/Lyrics/README.md

 ### How to use Lyrics

 Lyrics is __not packaged__ yet.
-You can use lyrics with following steps.
+You can use lyrics following steps below.

 * install node-webkit following this [link](https://github.com/rogerwang/node-webkit/wiki/How-to-run-apps#mac-os-x)
 * Check out source files